AlekseyKorshuk/role-play-synthetic/README.md

 }
 ```

 We use templates and seeds to operate with bot builder.
-All models and prompters share the same API, so its very easy to
+All models and prompters share the same API, so it is very easy
-change (to OpenAI for example) or extend with new prompters or models.
+to change (to OpenAI for example) or extend with new prompters or models.
 Take a look at
 this [config.py](./experiments/topic_experts/romantic/config.py).

 As soon as we prepared seeds and templates in config.py, we are ready start generation: